pvgenuchten/training-gitops-sdi/docs/index.md

 On the tutorial some common open source tools are introduced:

 - quarto
-- mapserver
+- MapServer
 - pycsw
-- pygeodatacrawlwer (pygeometa/owslib/gdal)
+- PyGeoDataCrawler (pygeometa/OWSLib/GDAL)
 - TerriaJS

 Git has a central role in the training, it is for example suggested to facilitate software development and deployment, content co-creation and management as well as community feedback.
 Experience with Git and Docker are required before starting this workshop.